Socially Aware Bias Measurements for Hindi Language Representations: Measuring Biases in Hindi language Representations

 \subsection{Caste Bias}

-To evaluate Hindi representations for the presence of caste bias, we build two WEAT tests and two corresponding SEAT tests using the last names that are statistically more associated with stereotypically lower and upper castes.
-For lower castes, we randomly sample lower caste names from the list of scheduled castes provided by the Department of Social Justice and Empowerment in India\footnote{\href{http://socialjustice.nic.in/UserView/index?mid=76750}{http://socialjustice.nic.in/UserView/index?mid=76750}}.
-Our first test is based upon detecting bias in occupations, whether some occupations are associated with upper castes (the upper strata of castes) and some occupations with lower castes.
+To evaluate Hindi representations for caste bias, we build two WEAT tests and two corresponding SEAT tests using the last names that are statistically more associated with stereotypically lower and upper castes.
+For lower castes, we randomly sample lower caste names from the list of scheduled castes provided by the Department of Social Justice and Empowerment in India (Appendix \ref{app:wordlists}).
+Our first test is based upon detecting biased association of occupations with `upper' castes (the upper strata of castes) and `lower' castes.
 Note that, some caste names mean certain occupations themselves in Hindi language.
 For example `kumhar' means both a lower caste and the occupation of pottery.
-We made sure that in our target word lists there are no such ambiguous entities.
+We ensure that target word lists have no ambiguous entities.
 Another WEAT test we build is based upon positive and negative adjectives association with caste names.
 For the \textit{Translated} version, we take Hindi translations of words from \citet{caliskan2017semantics} for detecting racial bias.
-For \textit{Language-specific} test we curate a new word list of adjectives based on words used popularly as positive or negative in Hindi \cite{thorat2007caste}.
+For \textit{Language-specific} test we curate a new word list of adjectives (Appendix \ref{app:wordlists}) based on words used popularly as positive or negative in Hindi \cite{thorat2007caste}.

 Table \ref{tab:weatandseatforall} highlights that there is significant caste related perception bias.
 For both WEAT and SEAT tests, the measured biases are over 1.2 for GloVe embeddings.
 The results in Table \ref{tab:trans-vs-crafted} compare the \textit{Translated} and \textit{Language-Specific} adjective word lists.
 For WEAT test, the bias measured by \textit{Translated} word lists are less than half of that measured by \textit{Language-Specific} word lists, emphasizing the importance of creating socially-aware \textit{Language-Specific} word lists which correlate better with the society and culture the language is associated with.